-Input field/area Explanation/ function Select the record to be deleted in the calendar view (click on a red box of the respective period) or select it in the list at the bottom right, then click on Delete in the Weekly area or in the Time range area, depending on the dataset type concerned.
-Modify a record Select the record to be changed in the calendar view (click on a red box of the respective period) or select it in the list at the bottom right.
-Make the desired change and then click on Apply (again, under Weekly OR under Time range , depending on the dataset type).
+Input field/area Explanation/ function Modify a record Select the record to be changed in the calendar view (click on a red box of the respective period) or select it in the list at the bottom right.
+Make the desired change and then click on Apply (again, under Weekly OR under Time range, depending on the dataset type).
 GENERAL NOTES Entry formats for time and date depend on the settings under File > Application Settings > Shadow Manager 4 > General > Country-specific settings.
 According to the default setting, monitoring takes place 24/7 all year round ("Default" data set: every Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday from 00:00 to 23:59).
 If time ranges without and with shadow impact monitoring overlap, then the time range without monitoring has priority.
-May June 1 2 3 4 5 6 7 8 9 July August 1 2 3 4 5 6 7 8 9 10 11 1 Defined periods are displayed in a calendar view in the top right of the window.
+May June 1 2 3 4 5 6 7 8 9 10 11 August 1 2 3 4 5 6 7 8 9 10 11 Defined periods are displayed in a calendar view in the top right of the window.
 You can change the temporal resolution (Year, Month, Week, Timeline) using the buttons at the bottom left of the window under Calendar view), description see below.
 Periods with shadow monitoring Periods without shadow monitoring Calendar view Here you define the view in which periods with/without shadow impact monitoring are to be displayed in the top right of the window.
 In the Date drop-down list, you can switch directly to a specific day.
 Use the Year , Month and Week buttons to call up the corresponding time frames and then scroll back and forth as you wish.
 If you click on Timeline , the current day is displayed and you can scroll one day forward and one day back at the bottom scroll bar.
 List at bottom right All currently defined datasets are listed here.
 In the Color column, periods with shadow impact monitoring are marked red, while times without shadow impact monitoring are marked green.
 If you wish to edit or delete a dataset, you can select it here.

-The entry format (date and time format) is based on the pre-settings (defaults) in the input area Country-specific settings (File > Application Settings > Shadow Manager 4 > General) and can be changed there at any time.
+^{}The entry format (date and time format) is based on the pre-settings (defaults) in the input area Country-specific settings (File > Application Settings > Shadow Manager 4 > General) and can be changed there at any time.

-Defining periods with/without shadow impact monitoring can be useful in cases such as the following:
+Defining periods with/without shadow impact monitoring can be useful in the following cases: